nickcox/cd-extras/readme.md

 Two argument cd
 ----------

-Attempts to replace all instances of the first argument in the current path with the second argument, changing to the resulting directory if it exists.
+Replaces all instances of the first argument in the current path with the second argument, changing to the resulting directory if it exists.
 Uses the `Transpose-Location` (`cd:`) function.

 ```powershell